Ulrich Schnaft: Israeli military career

 In August 1949, Schnaft was drafted into the Israel Defense Forces (IDF) and completed a squad commanders' course.
 After the end of his regular service, his commanders, who had been impressed with the military knowledge and skills he had demonstrated during his service, invited him to return to the army as a career officer.
-He accepted, passed an officers' course, and became an officer in the IDF Artillery Corps, eventually reaching the rank of captain.
-However, in 1952, Schnaft's career came to an end after his commanding officers were informed by his fellow soldiers that he had been behaving in a strange manner.
-It emerged that while drunk, Schnaft had shown his comrades a picture of himself in an SS uniform and confessed to them that he was living under a false identity.
-His commanders decided not to extend his commission.
+He accepted, passed an officers' course, and became a reserve officer in the IDF Artillery Corps, eventually reaching the rank of captain.
+However, Schnaft's career came to an end in 1952 after he requested a permanent officer's commission, resulting in a thorough background check.
+Israeli intelligence had begun to suspect his background.
+It was found that he had no verifiable history from before 1947 and no known living relatives.
+Furthermore, he spoke Hebrew with a distinct German accent.
+It also emerged that during a night of heavy drinking, Schnaft had shown his comrades a picture of himself in an SS uniform.
+When questioned about this, Schnaft claimed that it had been a Purim costume.
+It was noted that he was a "loner" seen in the company of "sketchy individuals".
+He was also suspected of stealing ammunition from a military base, and ammunition was found during a search of his room.
+He was denied a commission and discharged from the IDF.